QianyeYang/FEHT/README.md

 conda create -n feht python=3.12 conda activate feht

-# get repo and to the latest-dev branch
+# get repo and to the latest-stable branch
 git clone
 git fetch --all
-git checkout latest-dev
+git checkout latest-stable
 ```
 After that, please install pytorch first based on own conditions.
 For example: